 Losing a parent at any age can feel impossibly difficult.
 It can feel even more challenging when we are the primary caregiver for our loved one.
 Perhaps you feel the pressure to support them in their final days while still trying to cope yourself.
-While there is no easy way to walk through this season, I want to offer some help and walk alongside you.
-We will unpack a few ways we can support a loved one in their final days and ways you can support yourself.
+While there is no easy way to walk through this there are a few things you can do to make preparing for the loss of a loved one easier.

 Ways to Support And Care for a Loved One

-As a caregiver, we undoubtedly have been through many seasons of life with our loved one.
-However, this season likely feels entirely new and scary.
-It can feel intimidating to support a parent in their final days.
+As a caregiver, we undoubtedly have been through many seasons of life with our loved one but this one likely feels entirely new and scary.
+It can be intimidating to support a parent in their final days.
 Some people benefit from professional guidance and support in this process.
-Truthfully, there is no perfect way to come alongside a parent in this season.
+Truthfully, there is no perfect way to help a parent pass.
 However, there are a few ways we can try to alleviate the negatives and focus on the positives.

 Be Ready To Listen

 Maybe a loved one wants to talk a lot, or maybe they’re not prepared to process.
 Either way, be ready to listen with an open heart.
 We should try our best not to have an agenda in these conversations.
 Instead, focus on hearing them out, listening empathetically, and letting them externalize their feelings.

 Pick Up on Cues